wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 In this chapter, we will use *template inheritance* to overcome the first problem, and the *URL template tag* to solve the second problem.
 We will start with addressing the latter problem first.

 ##Using Relative URLs in Templates
-So far, we have been directly coding the URL of the page/view we want to show within the template, i.e. `<a href="/rango/about/">About</a>`.
+So far, we have been directly coding the URL of the page or view we want to show within the template, i.e. `<a href="/rango/about/">About</a>`.
 This kind of hard coding of URLs means that if we change our URL mappings in `urls.py`, then we will have to also change all of these URL references.
 The preferred way is to use the template tag `url` to look up the URL in the `urls.py` files and dynamically insert the URL path.

 It's pretty simple to include relative URLs in your templates.
 To refer to the *About* page, we would insert the following line into our templates: